Max Kepler Player Props: Twins vs. Red Sox

 Max Kepler At The Plate

-- Kepler has five doubles, seven home runs and 12 walks while hitting .189.
+- Kepler has five doubles, eight home runs and 13 walks while hitting .192.

+- In 46.7% of his 45 games this season, Kepler has picked up at least one hit.
+He's also had seven multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.